 - WFSE/AFSCME Council 28

-Additionally, tenured faculty who opt for the Voluntary Retirement Incentive (VRI) have their lump-sum payment deposited in a VEBA account.
+Tenured faculty who opt for the Voluntary Retirement Incentive (VRI) have their lump-sum payment deposited in a VEBA Standard HRA Plan account.

 Enroll in VEBA

 To enroll in VEBA, attend a UW retirement workshop where you’ll receive a VEBA enrollment form and enrollment kit.
 Fill out the form and return it to the UW Benefits Office to establish your VEBA account.
 If you don’t submit your VEBA enrollment form, you’ll forfeit your unused sick leave.